nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/administration/installation.md

     - Docker `docker exec -ti <container name or id> -- python manage.py migrate`

     - Kubernetes `kubectl exec -ti -n <namespace> deploy/<deployment-name> -- python manage.py migrate`

+Deploying Centurion ERP is intended to be done behind a reverse proxy that conducts the TLS termination.
+This is by design and due to the following reasons:

+- gunicorn has been setup to serve Centurion ERP via a websocket within the API container.
+The local Nginx installation proxies directly to this.

+- Proxy headers have been setup to pass on the required information to gunicorn so that Centurion ERP functions correctly.

+- The API container does not serve HTTP/443 (TLS), only HTTP/80 (insecure http).

+- No sanitization of HTTP headers is done.
+The headers passed to the API container are considered and expected to be trusted.

+With the above in mind there your reverse proxy must be setup with the following:

+- required headers set by proxy are: `X-Forwarded-For`, `X-Forwarded-Proto` and `X-Real-IP`.

+- your proxy sanitizes any additional `X-Forwarded-*` headers

+- Proxy setup to serve Centurion URL over HTTPS (TLS)

+!!! danger "Proxy Headers"
+    Failing to sanitize proxy headers, especially `X-Forwarded-For`, `X-Forwarded-Proto` and `X-Real-IP` has the potential for your deployment to be compromised.
+As the setup of the reverse proxy is outside of the scope of this documentation, you should refer to the documentation of the proxy you are implementing.

+## Centurion Components

+Centurion ERP is not a monolithic application.
+ALL components have been broken into smaller modules so they can be scaled to meet demands as required.
+The components that make up a Centurion ERP deploymnent are:

+- Database server

+- RabbitMQ Server

+- API

+- Worker

+- UI

 ### Database Server